-There were changes to the budget for the General and Northwest Arvada funds.
+There were changes to the budget for the Ralston Fields, Northwest Arvada and Village Commons funds.
 The increase in Northwest Arvada was a result of property tax that exceeded the original budget which will be used for redevelopment activities.
-The increase in the General Fund was due to the purchase and remodel of the Authority's new administrative offices.
+The increase in Ralston Fields and Village Commons are due to redevelopment activities.